Yimeng-Xu/neural-nets-and-deep-learning/README.md

 # neuro-nets-and-deep-learning
-This repository contains all my work as a student in the neuro networks and deep learning course at Georgetown University.
+This repository contains all my work as a student in the ANLY590 course, neuro networks and deep learning course, at Georgetown University.